 The other costs incurred include closing date obligations such as deferred taxes and outstanding debt on the property.
 All the costs are deducted before the owner receives the final proceeds from the sale of the house.
 A higher selling price does not always result in higher net proceeds, since too many transaction costs and hidden expenses may reduce the net proceeds.

 Net Proceeds in Real Estate

 When selling a home, the seller needs to take into account the sale price amount and all the costs associated with selling the real estate property.
 The sale price amount is recorded on the credit side because that is what the seller receives.
 Other credits include prepaid property taxes.
-The costs associated with selling homes will be charged against the sale price, and will, therefore, be recorded on the debit side.
+The costs associated with selling homes are charged against the sale price, and will, therefore, be recorded on the debit side.

-Some of the costs that may be recorded on the debit side include escrow handling fees, transfer fee, outstanding mortgage, excise tax, pest inspection costs, home warranty, roof inspection, repairs, homeowner association fees, etc. Add up all the debits to determine the total debts and deduct the total from the credits to get the seller’s net proceeds.
+Some of the costs that may be recorded on the debit side include escrow handling fees, transfer fees, outstanding mortgage, excise tax, pest inspection costs, home warranty, roof inspection, repairs, homeowner association fees, etc. Add up all the debits to determine the total debts and deduct the total from the credits to get the seller’s net proceeds.

 Net Proceeds in Capital Gains Taxes

 The net proceeds from the sale of an asset are recorded in an individual or corporate account.
 Taxpayers are required to pay taxes to the federal government on the capital gains realized from assets.
 In order to obtain the capital gains or losses on assets, you must have the basis amount, which is the amount paid to acquire the asset.

 Assume that an investor purchased $5,000 in stock and paid an additional $50 in commissions to the broker.
 The total basis is $5,050.
 If the stock is inherited, the asset basis becomes the fair market value on the day that the original owner died, regardless of whether it is more or less than what was initially paid.